"One big lie."

 So what does he actually regret?
 Often, it was hard to tell.
 His delivery was often matter of fact and his steely blue eyes betrayed little emotion.
 Doping was just part of the job of winning bike races, at least to him.
 He started doping in the 1990s, before he was diagnosed at age 25 in 1996 with testicular cancer that spread to his lungs and brain.
 He had banned blood transfusions.
 He took the endurance booster EPO, human growth hormone, testosterone — the panoply of banned drugs and methods many riders used in the era when cycling was chemical warfare, an era Armstrong inherited but also perpetuated by becoming the dominant force in the sport's greatest race, the fabled Tour.

 The sport's bosses at the International Cycling Union will surely have breathed sighs of relief that in this first part of the interview, with the second to be aired Friday, Armstrong did not dirty them.
-Big questions have been not only how did Armstrong get away with doping for so long, but also whether he paid cycling's powerbrokers to cover up tests, to look the other way — which they insist he did not.
+The big questions have been not only how did Armstrong get away with doping for so long but also whether he paid cycling's powerbrokers to cover up tests and to look the other way — which they insist he did not.

 Believe him or not — "I'm not the most believable guy in the world right now, I understand," he acknowledged — but Armstrong said he "absolutely" did not dope when he came out of retirement and rode in the Tours of 2009 and 2010.
 That is academic now, because those race results and all of his others from Aug.
 1, 1998, were stripped from him by the U.S. Anti-Doping Agency that exposed the extent of the cheating by him and his U.S. Postal Service team.